ryansereno/ryansereno.github.io/markdown/micro-llm.md

 I really handicapped myself by writing my serial communication from scratch;

-It difficult figuring out if my problems were math, memory management or data transfer related (turns out it was the latter..)
+It was difficult figuring out if my problems were math, memory management or data transfer related (turns out it was the latter..)

 After several iterations of rewriting my code and referring back to my basic multiplication example, I finally got my tests to pass on square matrices, and then finally matrices of varying dimensions.